dnolan1993/rock-paper-scissors-game/README.md

 ### Returning visitors:
 <ol>
  <li>
-  Quickly be able to get straight in to the game.
+  Quickly be able to get straight into the game.
    <ul>
     <li>
-     When 'Get Started!' is clicked the message is removed and the user can get straight in to the game.
+     When 'Get Started!' is clicked the message is removed and the user can get straight into the game.
     </li>
     <li>
-     When the end of game message is diplayed the user only has to click the 'Play Again!' and the user is ready to play again.
+     When the end of game message is displayed the user only has to click the 'Play Again!' and the user is ready to play again.
     </li>
    </ul>
  </li>
  <li>
-  Be able to clearly see thier own score aswell as the opponents.
+  Be able to see their score as well as the opponents.
   <ul>
    <li>
-    All score counters are displayed at the bottom of the page, making it easy for the user to see their score, their opponents score and turns remaining.
+    All score counters are displayed at the bottom of the page, making it easy for the user to see their score, their opponent's score and the turns remaining.
    </li>
   </ul>
  </li>
 </ol>

-## Funtionality Testing
+## Functionality Testing
 <ol>
  <li>
    Welcome message